Nick Maton Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 19th in baseball in home runs given up (111 total, 1.2 per game).
+- Royals pitchers combine to rank 20th in baseball in home runs surrendered (114 total, 1.2 per game).

-- In his most recent outing on Thursday, July 6 against the Cleveland Guardians, the righty went five innings, allowing one earned run while surrendering six hits.
+- In his most recent time out on Tuesday, July 4, the right-hander tossed 5 1/3 innings against the Minnesota Twins, allowing six earned runs while surrendering seven hits.

+- In 18 games this season, the 39-year-old has a 5.05 ERA and 6.2 strikeouts per nine innings, while allowing a batting average of .286 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.